Mrkomiljon/VoiceGUARD2/README.md

 The model is fine-tuned for 10 epochs with a learning rate of 2e-5.
 Techniques like gradient checkpointing and mixed precision are enabled to improve efficiency.
 ## Inference
-Inference is optimized with ONNX quantization for deployment on edge devices.
+Inference is optimized with ONNX quantization for deployment on edge devices(soon).
 ## Results
 * Validation Accuracy: Achieved 99.8% accuracy on the test set.
 * Robustness: The model generalizes well across synthetic and human voices.